 We can contrast this scenario with the Star Trek Enterprise episode Sim.
 In this case, the Enterprise is on a desperate mission to stop the Zindi from destroying Earth and wiping out the whole human race.
 Chief Engineer ‘Trip’ Tucker is vital to the mission as only he can get the Enterprise to its destination and disarm the Zindi’s super weapon.
 But Trip is badly injured and his only hope of survival is a brain tissue transplant, a procedure which would kill the donor.
 Dr Phlox discovers a way to create a replica of Trip, a simulant that will grow into full manhood in a matter of days.
 Like Trip in every way, even in those few days, the simulant wins the hearts of all the crew (including T’Pol), so that when the moment comes for the transplant Captain Archer must call on all his determination to order ‘Sim’ to undergo the procedure.
 Understandably Sim resists at first, but, again like Trip, he has the capacity to sacrifice himself for the common good and accepts his fate.

 Here, too, the captain has to decide to take the life of a newly formed, though all too human and much loved, creature.
-In this case, however, the writer, Manny Coto, was able to make the captain’s brutal decision and the creature’s death a dramatic, if regrettable, necessity.
+In this case, however, by making the stakes so high, and giving Sim a choice, the writer, Manny Coto, was able to make the captain’s brutal decision and the creature’s death a dramatic, if regrettable, necessity.
 Perhaps he had learnt a lesson from Tuvix.

 © Pauline Montagna 2016